-Dental implants are a replacement for missing teeth and offer a fixed solution to the condition.
+Dental implant restorations are a replacement for missing teeth and offer a fixed solution to the condition.
 They are a combination of a titanium root and a visible ceramic crown.
 They are very strong and offer great durability and functionality.
-Dr. T. Alan Peterson has carried out several implant surgeries in the past, which have yielded great results.
+Dr. Saumya Ram has carried out several implant surgeries in the past, which have yielded great results.

 - Missing teeth take away a person’s confident smile.